BBVA/kapow/docs/source/examples/index.rst

 How to redirect using HTTP
 ++++++++++++++++++++++++++

-In this example we'll redirect our users to Google:
+In this example we'll redirect our users to `Google`:

 .. code-block:: console
    :linenos: